Simply put, it's taking a well-known person from Real Life

 - Similarly, the entire cast of Hilary Mantel's A Place Of Greater Safety, which stars Robespierre, Camille Desmoulins, Danton, and many others.

 - Robespierre, Danton, and Marat appear in Victor Hugo's Ninety-Three.

-- Teddy Roosevelt and J.P.
-Morgan appear in The Alienist.
+- Teddy Roosevelt, J.P.
+Morgan, and Franz Boas appear in The Alienist.

 - As the titles suggest, William Shakespeare appears in The Science of Discworld II: The Globe and Charles Darwin appears in The Science of Discworld III: Darwin's Watch.